yallups/wait-state/README.md

 # wait-state
-Start and stop a wait state just about anyhere
+Start and stop a wait state just about anywhere